TheMythologist/tp/docs/DeveloperGuide.md

 How the parsing works:

 1. When the application starts, commands (like `AddCommand`, `DeleteCommand`, etc.) register themselves with the `GreyBookParser`.
-1. Each command defines the types of arguments it takes by creating instances of `CommandOption` objects, different command options can specify rules such as whether an argument is optional or can occur multiple times.
-The parsing rules for each argument is also stored in the `CommandOption` object using methods in `ParserUtil` that extends the functional interface `ArgumentParser`.
+1. Each command defines the types of arguments it takes by creating instances of `CommandOption` objects.
+Different command options can specify rules, such as whether an argument is optional or can occur multiple times.
+The parsing rules for each argument are also stored in the `CommandOption` object using methods in `ParserUtil` that extends the functional interface `ArgumentParser`.
 Lastly, each `CommandOption` has an associated `Prefix`.
 1. Each command is stored in the `GreyBookParser`.
 1. When the `LogicManager` needs to parse the user input, it calls `GreyBookParser` to retrieve the associated configured `CommandParser`.
 1. The retrieved `CommandParser` break down the arguments into their respective options.